TricksterViz/GrabHockeyLogos/README.md

 **NOTE: Using this script potentially violates copyright, trademark, and terms of use agreements for the NHL and ESPN.**
 *use only for personal/non-professional situations, such as putting an image into a homemade spreadsheet to track hockey tickets*

-## Setup
+## Setup for GitPod
 TricksterViz repos are setup to use gitpod.io for coding environments.
+GitPod runs VSCode in a container, accessible through your web-broswer.
+It gives you a nice little coding environment without having to configure your local computer.

 1) Setup Your GitPod.io account.
-2) Create the GitPod.io workspace for this repo, in your account [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/TricksterViz/GrabHockeyLogos)
+2) Create the GitPod.io workspace for this repo, in your account

+[![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/TricksterViz/GrabHockeyLogos)